bulib/playhouse/src/dimensions/README.md

 | C  |researchers with high number of publications| 8? /shrug |

 - **Skewed Ratio (A)**: is significantly `HIGH` or `LOW`: the overall ratio/health is in question and you should review your data inputs/method
-- **Skewed Distribution (B)**: : the distribution of publications/activity level is weird and we might want to check that the researchers are the right level
+- **Skewed Distribution (B)**: : the distribution of publications/activity level is weird and we might want to check that we're looking at the right level of researcher/academic
-- **Abnormally Productive Researchers (C)**: there were researchers who published more than we'd expect them to, so we'll want to manually check `output/researcher_to_check.tsv`|
+- **Abnormally Productive Researchers (C)**: if there were researchers who published more than we'd expect them to, we'll want to check them manually with `output/researcher_to_check.tsv`|

   1. take a closer look at that researcher by asking Dimensions about them with the query below
   2. make sure that their information fits what you'd expect for a postdoc (and that they're not a professor/PI)